Walgreens The Thread

 • Keep your feet clean and dry

-• Keep the skin on your feet from forming cracks by using a lotion or skin barrier ointment.
+• Keep the skin on your feet from cracking by using a lotion or skin barrier ointment.
 This can help prevent fungi from entering the skin.

 • If you have athlete’s foot, get it treated right away, since the fungus that causes this condition can spread to your toenails.